CIS-566-Fall-2021/final-project/README.md

 #### Goal
 - What have you achieved with this project?

 We generate a solvable horror level with obstacle and unlockable elements.
+The start point is represented by a purple tile, and the endpoint is represented by a yellow tile.
 The obstacles are represented by tombstones, and the unlockable element is the corresponding colored flower.

 Once you've picked up a flower, you can "unlock" all tombstones of that corresponding color.
 The level is solvable, meaning that the player is able to get to the final room without encountering a configuration where the player can't get to the end because an ability is locked behind an unbypassable obstacle.
 Currently our project is not playable, and only generates a map.

 To be more technical about how the map is being generated, we !!!!BEN PLEASE ADD STUFF HERE!!!!